jackfsuia/chats-crawler/README.md

 English | [简体中文](README_zh.md)
 </div>
 <!-- # chats-crawler -->
-Discourse chat data crawling and parsing for LLM instruction finetuning.
+Discourse chat data crawling and parsing for easy LLM instruction finetuning.
 Data include the texts, images (crucial for multimodal finetuning) and links.
 Will support more than Discourse-based websites soon.

 ## Table of Contents